TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 18/2 Samuel 18.17.md

 ---

-And they took Absalom, and cast him into the great pit in the forest, and raised over him a very great heap of stones: and all Israel fled every one to his tent.
+They took Absalom, and cast him into the great pit in the forest, and raised over him a very great heap of stones.
+Then all Israel fled everyone to his tent.